dlfelps/dlfelps.github.io/_posts/2022-09-01-List-vs-Seq.md

 ## Scenario 4 (search and count)

-In this scenario I implement a common processing task - count the number of occurences of a target element in a given collection.
+In this scenario I implement a common processing task - count the number of occurrences of a target element in a given collection.
 In the code below, the target element is `5`.

 {% highlight fsharp %}
 let count5List ()  = [ for i in 0 ..
 1000 -> i % 10 ] |> (List.filter (fun elem -> elem = 5)) |> List.length